KnowledgeCaptureAndDiscovery/OBA/docs/features.md

 ## Other features

-- Filter the paths: Select the classes to expose.
+- Filter the paths: Select the classes to expose.g
 - Read an OpenAPI base file with the description, documentation and servers of the API.